 Martha apprenticed on a Biodynamic CSA near Ann Arbor in 1989.
 Since then, she has practiced urban farming and community building in Minneapolis, Santa Cruz, Boston, Chicago, and Guatemala.
 She arrived in Chicago from a masters program in land restoration, public health, and environmental justice at UW-Madison.
 She is passionate about grounding self-reliant communities in and around their ecological infrastructure.
 Martha also holds a certificate in Zen Shiatsu and lives in Woodlawn with (at current count) four cats -- and zero chickens.

-Deb, Program Director for our On-Farm Initiative since 2004, has a background in environmental education and organic farming.
+Deb has been with Angelic Organics Learning Center since 2004.
+She has a background in environmental education and organic farming.
+Deb has been instrumental in influencing policies to allow backyard chickens in Beloit, WI, and Roscoe, IL.
+She is also the keeper of the bees at the Learning Center.
 Her favorite moments with farm visitors include birthing goats, visiting the beehive, making six kinds of cheese, and the alchemy as diverse groups of people join together to work, learn, and feast on the farm.

 Sheri is the director of our Stateline Farm Beginnings program and of CRAFT (which stands for Collaborative Regional Alliance for Farmer Training -- our farmer-to-farmer network).
 Sheri joined the Learning Center in 2009 after working as the Farm Forager for the City of Chicago Farmers Market Program and for the Green City Market.
 Sheri also has small-scale vegetable production experience, marketing through a CSA and farmers markets.